 The Best Position for New Tires

 When you install new tires on your vehicle, it's good to ask the shop if you can look at them before they toss them out.
 By just looking at the wear on the old tires, you will be able to determine if you need a four-wheel alignment to protect your investment.
 Here's how to tell:

 - If your tires seem worn flat across the span of the tread pattern and you don't notice any uneven tire wear or edge wear, your alignment is probably within spec.

 - If you notice any chop or wave in the tread pattern, it may be time for an alignment.
 Edge wear is common on front tires because there is more weight in the front of the vehicle and the front tires do all the turning which puts pressure on the tire edges.

 After driving on your new tires, it's important to protect your investment even further.
 Keep the tire pressure at the spec listed on the sidewall and be sure to rotate as necessary.
-On average, this mean every 5000-7500 miles, or at oil change intervals.
+On average, this means every 5,000–7,500 miles, or at oil change intervals.

-If a tire begins to vibrate, don't put off bringing it in to the shop.
+If a tire begins to vibrate, don't put off bringing it into the shop.
 Tire vibrations can cause cupping or uneven tread patterns.
 If this happens, you can never correct the problem and your investment turns to junk.
-Here is a picture of some tire wear patterns:
+Below is a picture of some tire wear patterns.